infinyon/stateful-dataflow-demos/packages/stripe/README.md

-### Stripe to Slack
+### Stripe Package

-This package has already generated the types.
-The following commands are for testing.
+Ensures that stripe events have been converted in the correct format as defined in the [stripe-schema.json](./stripe-schema.json).

-Check the bottom of this file for the types re-generation.
+The conversion was perfomed using [jaq](../jaq/REAME.MD).

 #### Test Commands